 Head or facial trauma, inflammation, or infection can thus interfere with efficient chewing and adequate saliva production.

-Distortion of the connective tissue can interfere with the smooth muscle action, and thus with food transport (swallowing).
+Distortion of the connective tissue can interfere with the muscle action, and thus with food transport (swallowing).

 DIGESTING AND ABSORBING